 In children – muscle develops much more quickly than bone (realistically bone growth won’t stop until people are in their 20’s!) and in active children in high impact activities, like running, football, basketball etc, will develop a very strong set of quadriceps muscles.
 These quads attach onto the knobbly bit of your shin via the patella tendon under your kneecap.
 Whilst your quads are nice and strong, the top bit of your shin is still growing and just is not strong enough to withstand repeated strain.
 The quads will pull on the patellar tendon which in turn will pull on the knobbly bit of bone (tibial tuberosity).
 In some children, this repetitive strain leads to pain and inflammation and the knobbly bit of bone may be a bit more knobbly!

-So how would we treat it?
+So how would we treat knee pain, or in fact any growth-related pains?
 Well, every person is different, and every treatment is tailored specifically to that individual.
 Normally, we would look at a combination of activity modification, soft tissue therapy, rehabilitation using a combination of strengthening and stretching.

 If you think your child may be suffering from this or have any other injury queries, get in contact and we can advise!